How we're supporting energy efficiency in Bristol buildings and providing low carbon heat.

 How we've supported energy efficiency in buildings so far

-We started building a district heat network Go to https://www.bristolcityleap.co.uk/heat-networks/ (opens new window), a new network of underground pipes that will deliver affordable, low-carbon heat and energy across the city.
+We have been expanding the heat network, of underground pipes to deliver affordable, low-carbon heat and energy across the city.

-Over 25 buildings are currently connected to the network.
+There are currently 35 buildings connected to the Bristol heat network, supplying enough heat for the equivalent of almost 13,500 homes.
+Further growth is already underway, with up to four new connections planned within the next year.
 A 3 megawatt water source heat pump is operating at Castle Park, providing heat to the heat network.
 This is the largest water source heat pump in the UK.

 We've also: